 Keep getting a machine when you call the eBay customer service number?
 Not sure whether it’s okay to send them a question on Facebook?
-If you need help from eBay’s support team, here’s what you need to do to reach them via phone, email, chat, or social media.
+If you need help from eBay’s support team, here’s what you need to do to reach them via any channel:

 Looking for tips on providing great customer service on eBay instead?
-See our article on improving your Feedback score.
+See our articles on improving your feedback score or setting up an eBay helpdesk.
+This article was last fully updated on 4/13/2020.

 The primary eBay customer service number is no secret: it is 1-866-540-3229.
 However, if you want to speak to a real human being anytime soon, you need a passcode and possibly even a different phone number.
 You might spend most of the day on hold if you call without getting these first.